haoyang324/GeneticAlgorithm/README.md

 Current best distance: 70058.7
 After 5 generations:
 Current best distance: 68581.4

 Achieved a improvement factor
 The best distance is 68581.4
 The improvement is 20.8841%
-Current best distance: 68590.5
-Achieved a improvement factor
-The best distance is 68590.5